toolleeo/cli-apps/README.md

 * [toipe](https://github.com/Samyak2/toipe) - Yet another typing test, but crab flavoured.
 * [Translate Shell](https://www.soimort.org/translate-shell/) - Command-line translator using Google Translate, Bing Translator, Yandex.Translate, etc.
 * [tuxi](https://github.com/Bugswriter/tuxi) - A CLI tool that scrapes Google search results and SERPs that provides instant and concise answers.
+* [tz](https://github.com/oz/tz) - tz helps you schedule things across time zones.
+It's an interactive TUI program that displays time across the time zones of your choosing.
 * [Watson](https://github.com/TailorDev/Watson) - Time tracking CLI to know how much time you are spending on your projects.
 It can generate nice reports for clients.

 ## <a name="programming"></a>Programming